W.S. Gilbert was a nineteenth century librettist famous for the Gilbert and Sullivan operettas

 1869: Publication of the “Bab Ballads” as a book.
 Performance of his last comic burlesque “The Pretty Druidess”.
 He met Arthur Sullivan for the first time when he was introduced to him by his lifelong friend Frederic Clay at a rehearsal for “Ages Ago”, an operetta with music by Clay.

-1870: Wrote “The Palace of Truth” which was his first stage hit.
+1870: He wrote “The Palace of Truth” which was his first stage hit.

 1873: Collaborated with Gilbert a Beckett on a political satire called “The Happy Land”.
 This was briefly banned because of its caricatures of Gladstone.